Program Leadership

 What You'll Need

 Medical students interested in applying for categorical residency training in general surgery should be familiar with the following policy regarding recruitment, eligibility and selection.
 Our goal is to recruit and train physicians committed to excellence in General Surgery, who will promote, practice, and respect the mission of AdventHealth Orlando in providing compassionate whole person care.
 Recruitment is through ERAS and our program participates in the NRMP selection process.
 We provide pertinent program summaries through AdventHealth Orlando's Graduate Medical Education website.
-AdventHealth Orlando GME offers clinical clerkships to medical students from affiliated medical schools and other accredited medical schools on a case by case basis.
-Although AdventHealth Orlando sponsor’s VISA’s for residents, the program does not cover VISA charges.
-It is the resident’s responsibility to cover any cost.
+AdventHealth Orlando GME offers clinical clerkships to medical students from affiliated medical schools and other accredited medical schools on a case-by-case basis.
+At this time, AdventHealth sponsors H1-B visas for its trainees and the cost is covered by the institution.

 - Medical School

-- LCME (Liason Committee of Medical Education) and AOA graduates:
+- LCME (Liaison Committee of Medical Education) and AOA graduates:

 - Eligible for Doctor of Medicine diploma without reservations